Arab culture: Radio

 There are 40 private radio stations throughout the Middle East.

 Arab radio broadcasting began in the 1920s, but only a few Arab countries had their own broadcasting stations before World War II.
 After 1945, most Arab states began to create their own radio broadcasting systems, although it was not until 1970, when Oman opened its radio transmissions, that every one of them had its own radio station.

-Among Arab countries, Egypt has been a leader in radio broadcasting from the beginning.
+Egypt has been a leader in radio broadcasting from the beginning.
 Broadcasting began in Egypt in the 1920s with private commercial radio.
 In 1947, however, the Egyptian government declared radio a government monopoly and began investing in its expansion.
 By the 1970s, Egyptian radio had fourteen different broadcast services with a total air time of 1,200 hours per week.
 Egypt is ranked third in the world among radio broadcasters.
 The programs were all government controlled, and much of the motivation for the government's investment in radio was due to the aspirations of President Gamal Abdel Nasser to be the recognized leader of the Arab world.

 Egypt's "Voice of the Arabs" station, which targeted other Arab countries with a constant stream of news and political features and commentaries, became the most widely heard station in the region.
 Only after the June 1967 war, when it was revealed that this station had misinformed the public about what was happening, did it lose some credibility; nevertheless it retained a large listenership.

 On the Arabian Peninsula, radio was slower to develop.
 In Saudi Arabia, radio broadcasts started in the Jidda-Mecca area in 1948, but they did not start in the central or eastern provinces until the 1960s.
 Neighboring Bahrain had radio by 1955, but Qatar, Abu Dhabi, and Oman did not start indigenous radio broadcasting until nearly a quarter century later.